Chemical resistance testing and evaluation

 Chemical resistance testing in coatings allows evaluation of paints, varnishes, and anticorrosive systems, facilitating selection of more durable solutions and optimizing performance under real service conditions.

-Chemical and pharmaceutical industry: Safety and material compatibility
+Chemical and pharmaceutical chemical resistance: material safety and compatibility in corrosive environments

 In this sector, materials are in direct contact with concentrated reagents, organic solvents, and highly corrosive substances.
 Chemical degradation can affect both operator safety and equipment integrity, requiring strict control of material behavior.